scaleway/serverless-scaleway-functions/examples/go/README.md

 ## Requirements

-- your code must be a valid Go module: a `go.mod` file is expected at the root
+- your code must be a valid Go module: a `go.mod` file is expected in the root directory
 - your handler function should be in a file at the root of your module
-- your handler must be exported: `Handle` is correct, `handle` is not
+- your handler must be exported, example: `Handle` is correct, `handle` is not because it is not exported
 - `main` package is reserved: you must not have any package named `main` in your module

-Example of a right structure:
+Suggested code layout:

 ```
 .